How can you make your pool practice more effective?

 If you’d like to know more about how your memory functions then I recommend heading over to this website which understands everything in much more detail:

 When spotting a ball to pot, always start by playing the shot with plain ball (cue ball centre) striking.
 Once you’ve mastered the plain ball shot then try it with variations of spin.

-I hope that helps you Raise Your Game.
+Raise Your Game.

 THE POOL COACH 🎱